tanmayvaij/express-typescript-template/README.md

 # Express-Typescript Template

-### An example of express application using typescript.
+### An example of sample express application using typescript.